RedHatGov/redhatgov.github.io/content/workshops/openshift_101_dcmetromap/lab2-byodocker.md

 ---

 # Bring your own docker
-It's easy to get started with OpenShift whether that be using our app templates or bringing your existing docker assets.
+It's easy to get started with OpenShift whether you're using our app templates or bringing your existing docker assets.
 In this quick lab we will deploy an application using an exisiting docker image.
 OpenShift will create an image stream for the image as well as deploy and manage containers based on that image.
 And we will dig into the details to show how all that works.

 ## Let's point OpenShift to an existing built docker image